NHACP-IF/NHACP-specification/nhacp-specification.md

       for the DATE-TIME structure and the FILE-ATTRS structure.
     * Redefined the DATE-TIME response message to use the DATE-TIME structure.
       Layout of the message is backwards-compatible.
+    * Defined the new UINT8-VALUE, UINT16-VALUE, and UINT32-VALUE responses.
+    * Defined the new FILE-READ, FILE-WRITE, and FILE-SEEK requests.
     * Defined the new LIST-DIR and GET-DIR-ENTRY requests and DIR-ENTRY response.
     * Renamed STORAGE-CLOSE to FILE-CLOSE.
 The semantics of the operation